TikiTDO/sereth_rtm/README.md

-# Sereth JSON Perspectives
+# Sereth JSON Spec

-  Sereth JSON Perspectives is a rails plugin based on the idea of treating models like API objects exported through JSON.
+  Sereth JSON Spec is a rails plugin based on the idea of treating models like API objects exported through JSON.
 It breaks with the rails convention of treating these objects as views, and instead defines different perspectives as core features of the data model.